Overview

 Revoke an API key

-If an API key is no longer needed or has been compromised, revoke it to immediately disable access:- Find the service account in the API Keys list.
+If an API key is no longer needed or has been compromised, revoke it to immediately disable access:- On the Active Keys tab, find the service account in the list.

 - Confirm the revocation.